-Working Tax Credit run-on paid for 4 weeks after someone stops qualifying for Working Tax Credit UC with net earnings not exceeding the equivalent of £7,400 for each year (after tax and not including any benefits they get) You may be asked to do an additional free meal check, if we cannot determine eligibility.
-75% funding contribution (G75) Household income less than £26,000 (including all benefits), without any of the above qualifying criteria.
-50% funding contribution (G50) Household income less than £30,000 (including all benefits), without any of the above qualifying criteria.
+as assessed by HM Revenue and Customs (HMRC) Working Tax Credit run-on - paid for 4 weeks after someone stops qualifying for Working Tax Credit UC with net earnings not exceeding the equivalent of £7,400 for each year (after tax and not including any benefits they get) You may be asked to do an additional free meal check, if we cannot determine eligibility.
+60% funding contribution (G60) Household income less than £35,000 (including all benefits), without any of the above qualifying criteria.